viron-src/recrypt_model/readme.md

 ## Retry on failure

-If you receive gRPC INTERNAL error with "vgw-db" as the message then this error can be retried.
+If you receive gRPC UNAVAILABLE error with "vgw-db" as the message then this error can be retried.
 This is the only error that should be retried.

 This error can occasionally occur during maintenance.
 Implement exponential backoff upto 3 minutes; check the website for any system notifications if still occurring after this.